25prabhu10/notes/docs/Languages/JavaScript/React/React.md

 ReactDOM.render(<Welcome name="Mort" />, document.getElementById("root"));
 ```

-- If we add an adjacent element to `h1` inside the `Welcome()` function (as shown below), we will get an error, because React expects component to return only one parent element.
+- If we add an adjacent element to `h1` inside the `Welcome()` function (as shown below), we will get an error, because React expects component to return only one parent element

 ```jsx
 function Welcome({name}) {